RealKC/kingdom-royale-maid/res/README.md

 The icons were edited using the built-in game-icons.net editors in order to have the colours they have.

-[avatars.png](avatars.png) by Millie on Discord.
-THANK YOU SO MUCH :heart:
+All images under [reactions/](reactions/) by Millie on Discord.
+Thank you so much :heart: